"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 She’s also won several "Player of the Year" awards and is a six-time WNBA All-Star.

-Brittney has been held in a Russian prison since February, when she was arrested for allegedly carrying hashish oil in her luggage through a Russian airport, per The Athletic.
+She was in custody for 10 months.
+Brittney was held in Russian prison from February to December 2022, when she was arrested for allegedly carrying hashish oil in her luggage through a Russian airport, per The Athletic.

 In May, the U.S. State Department reclassified Brittney as being "wrongfully detained" and transferred her case to the office of the U.S. Special Presidential Envoy for Hostage Affairs, according to The New York Times.
 The change allows the U.S. government to negotiate for her release, instead of waiting for her trial to conclude.

 "I voted for the first time in 2020 and I voted for you.
 I believe in you," she wrote in the letter to Biden.
 "I still have so much good to do with my freedom that you can help restore.
 I miss my wife!
 I miss my family!
 I miss my teammates!
 It kills me to know they are suffering so much right now.
 I am grateful for whatever you can do at this moment to get me home."